CDCgov/prime-reportstream/prime-router/docs/design/design/yaml-validation/yaml-intellij-setup.md

 ```yaml
 # $schema: ./../../../metadata/json_schema/schema.json
 ```
-You can also register the schema with Intellij and apply it to certains files and directories.
+You can also register the schema with Intellij and apply it to certain files and directories.
 I don't recommend doing it this way as tracking it in the files ensure others don't have to continually update their Intellij settings to stay up to date on schema locations and new files.